 You will want to consider the length of time you want to prepare for and adjust your ratios as necessary.

-First, let’s discuss water, as dehydration will be a more immediate concern than starvation in an emergency.
+While enough calories per day are important, dehydration will be a more immediate concern than starvation in an emergency.
 Having a supply of clean water should be your top priority.
 This is especially important if you have highly active people in your household that will have a list of responsibilities to attend to.

 You will also want to take your environment into account.
 Hot climates will require individuals to have more water than cold temperatures.
 This is true for dry climates as well.